bmackenty/Javascript-game/README.md

 # javascript-text-based-RPG
 This is a rework of a javascript implementation of a simple ascii art RPG game using classes and variables with names that make sense.
-There is a worse version of this online at [https://yeoldequiveringcommunistzombies.com/](yeoldequiveringcommunistzombies.com).
+There is a <strike>worse</strike> version of this online at [https://yeoldequiveringcommunistzombies.com/](yeoldequiveringcommunistzombies.com).

 # Tasks